Exemplar-free Continual Learning of Vision Transformers via Gated Class-Attention and Cascaded Feature Drift Compensation: Introduction

 Mask-based gating prevents the drift of weights in the decoder, however it does not mitigate the drift in the transformer encoder.
 In fact, learning a stable backbone in the exemplar-free scenario is very difficult due to the drift in encoder weights that occurs during the learning of new tasks.
 To address this, we propose a method for \emph{backbone regularization in combination with a feature drift compensation} mechanism that uses a cascade of projection networks that map the current backbone features to those of the previous backbone.
 This allows increased plasticity while maintaining stability across tasks, incurring a small computational cost due to the feature projection cascade.
 We also show, however, that knowledge distillation can be used to alleviate the computational burden of the projection cascade and the need for multiple forward passes at inference time.

-The main contribution of this work are: \begin{itemize} \item a gated class-attention mechanism inspired by~\cite{serra2018overcoming}, called GCAB, that mitigates weight drift in the transformer decoder while also overcoming the need for a task id at inference time; \item a novel method for backbone regularization and feature drift compensation that increases plasticity towards new classes while maintaining the stability of previously learned ones; \item a method for GCAB distillation that reduces the computational overhead due to multiple forward passes and the memory overhead of storing projection networks; and \item experiments on multiple benchmarks demonstrate that our exemplar-free approach achieves state-of-the-art performance compared to other exemplar-free methods and outperforms recent continual learning methods developed for ViT by a large margin even when these are equipped with a small memory of exemplars. \end{itemize}
+The main contributions of this work are: \begin{itemize} \item a gated class-attention mechanism, called GCAB, that mitigates weight drift in the transformer decoder, which is the first application of an activation-masking method for class-incremental learning; \item a novel method for feature drift compensation that increases plasticity towards new classes while maintaining the stability of previously learned ones; \item a method for GCAB distillation that reduces the computational overhead due to multiple forward passes and the memory overhead of storing projection networks; \item experiments on multiple benchmarks demonstrate that our exemplar-free approach achieves state-of-the-art performance compared to other exemplar-free methods and outperforms recent continual learning methods developed for ViT even when these are equipped with a small memory of exemplars (see Figure~\ref{fig:allscenarios}). \end{itemize}